PrompTheory/Prompt-Engineering/README.md

 Read the book and cross-check grammar suggestions from prompts below

 With any Grammar Prompt, it can be wonky if you just put a prompt in.
-For Example, modify and adapt make it clear as custom instructions on ChatGPT, inputted onto claude as a style-guide (5/5 feature) make clear to preface your own writing with modular [Only Edit the following text input with attached style guide] or something like that.
+For Example, modify and adapt as you wish to make it clear.
+Like as custom instructions on ChatGPT, inputted onto claude as a style-guide to make clear to preface your own writing with modular [Only Edit the following text input with attached style guide] or something like that.

 Grammar_V1
 ```